-We have had limited revenue from operations and we have incurred cumulative losses of \$40.4 million since inception.
+We have had limited revenue from operations and we have incurred cumulative losses of \$47.9 million since inception.
 We have funded our operations to date primarily from equity investments, loans from a venture debt lender and loans from our primary stockholders.
-We received net cash proceeds of approximately \$15.3 million in the 2012 Financing, after the payment of all related expenses, including legal, printing, and travel expenses, the placement agent's commissions and expense reimbursements, which amount does not include the secured promissory notes that were satisfied in exchange for shares of Former ADMA's common stock in the 2012 Financing.
+We received net cash proceeds of approximately \$26.5 million in October 2013 from our Initial Public Offering, or IPO; \$4.0 million in December 2012 and \$1 million in March 2013 from a venture debt lender; and \$15.3 million in the 2012 Financing, after the payment of all related expenses which amount does not include the secured promissory notes that were satisfied in exchange for shares of Former ADMA's common stock in the 2012 Financing.

-Based upon our projected revenue and expenditures for 2013, management currently believes that current cash and cash equivalents, along with the option to borrow an additional \$1 million upon the closing of an equity financing or subordinated unsecured convertible debt financing before June 30, 2013 under our existing Loan and Security Agreement with Hercules, in addition to a backstop financing agreement with the lead investors from the February 2012 Financing, will be sufficient to enable us to fund our operating expenses, research and development expenses and capital expenditures into the second quarter of 2014.
-Because we do not anticipate receiving FDA approval for RI-002, until at the earliest, the second half of 2015, if at all, and would, therefore, not be able to generate revenues from the commercialization of RI-002 until after that date, we will have to raise additional capital prior to the second quarter of 2014 to continue product development and operations.
-We are unable to predict with reasonable certainty when, if ever, we will generate revenues from the commercialization of RI-002 and, therefore, how much additional capital we will need to raise prior to the second quarter of 2014.
+Based upon our projected revenue and expenditures for 2013, we currently believe that our current cash and cash equivalents as of September 30, 2013, in addition to the net proceeds of \$26.5 million we received from the public offering of common stock in October 2013, is anticipated to be sufficient to fund our operations into the first half of 2016.
+We estimate that such funds will be sufficient to enable us to achieve marketing approval for RI-002 in the United States at the earliest in the second half of 2015, if at all, and, therefore, we will not be able to generate revenues from the commercialization of RI-002 until the first half of 2016, if at all.
 Furthermore, if our assumptions underlying our estimated revenues and expenses prove to be wrong, we may have to raise additional capital sooner than anticipated.
 Because of numerous risks and uncertainties associated with the research, development and future commercialization of our product candidate, we are unable to estimate with certainty the amounts of increased capital outlays and operating expenditures associated with our anticipated clinical trials and development activities.
 Our current estimates may be subject to change as circumstances regarding requirements further develop.
 We may decide to raise capital through public or private equity offerings, debt financings or corporate collaboration and licensing arrangements.
 We do not have any existing commitments for future external funding.
 We may seek to sell additional equity or debt securities or obtain a bank credit facility.
 The sale of additional equity or debt securities, if convertible, could result in dilution to our stockholders.
 The incurrence of indebtedness would result in increased fixed obligations and could also result in covenants that would restrict our operations or other financing alternatives.